Do It Again (The Chemical Brothers song): Music video

 The video for "Do It Again" is similar to that of Fatboy Slim's "Ya Mama" video, which includes a tape that causes uncontrollable dancing.
 It takes place in Morocco and is centred around a little boy and his older brother.
 The younger boy has a toothache and must have his tooth removed but he escapes with his brother, whom he begs not to let anyone take his tooth away.
 Whilst walking through the desert, a cassette tape falls from the sky.
 It is noteworthy that the writing on the tape is "Chemical Brothers" in Arabic, although the translation is not quite accurate.
 The brothers get a tape player and once they hit play, the music causes them to dance uncontrollably.
 As they bring it back home, they see that anyone who hears the music starts dancing too.
-By hitching rides on cars, motorcycles and on top of buses, they travel to a larger city into a market where they use the hypnotic music to help them acquire money from a bank.
-With it they fix the boy's tooth instead of pulling it out, and return home.
+By hitching rides on cars, motorcycles and on top of buses, they travel to a larger city into a market where they use the hypnotic music to help them steal money from a bank.
+With it they replace the boy's tooth with a golden one, and return home.
 It was directed by Michael Haussman.